public-accountability/littlesis-rails/DEVELOPMENT.md

 The app is accessible at `localhost:8080` and `localhost:8081`.
 8080 goes to directly to puma.
 8081 is nginx.

-8) Setup the testing database: `littlesis reset-test-db`
+8) Setup the testing database: `littlesis --test rake db:reset`

 9) Compile test assets: `littlesis --test rake assets:precompile`